- This review is written based on a "private purchase" or "product rented for a price".

 The following review was tested with a FiiO M15.

 The SONY MDR-MV1 has a near-neutral sound signature.

 Please see here for detailed reviews on sound quality.

 Lows / Bass

-The electric bass lacks a bit of blackness and is not badly tightened, but it sounds a bit bright and with a warm edge.
+The electric bass lacks a bit of blackness, and the tightness is a bit loose, sounding a bit bright and with a harsh edge.

 Highs / Treble

 SONY MDR-MV1's high-frequency adjustment is very close to neutral, and localization and detail are expected to be very accurate, amply demonstrating SONY's confidence in its spatial reproduction capabilities.